Mechanical Layout Of Vibration Motors For Typical User-Interfaces And Controls

 Body Worn Vibration Alerting Pack

-Safety equipment used in hazardous environments can benefit from vibration alerting where the user can be warned to dangers without the requirement for audible or visual indicators.
+Safety equipment used in hazardous environments can benefit from vibration alerting where the user can be warned of dangers without the requirement for audible or visual indicators.
 For example, miners can use gas detectors, firemen can be alerted to excessive temperatures, or clean room workers may require such a feature on their air filters.

 The pack can be worn in many ways such as belts or backpacks, but we’ve chosen to show a satchel design below.
 The important consideration is that the vibration motor is positioned so the axes of vibration point into the user.
 In the satchel example, we’ve demonstrated a vertically mounted cylindrical pager motor (ERM).